IT4Change/IT4C.dev/docs/people/hannes-heine.md

 - White Paper Media ltd. now known as [OktoPOS](https://www.oktopos.com/en/#!) and [OktoCareer](https://www.oktocareer.com/en/home)

-> My role was a software engineer, my tasks was mainly to work on the OkotoPOS project with allot of data transfer from an application to another and a little bit of Frontend (Java, JUnit, jersey, hibernate, etc.).
+> My role was a software engineer, my tasks was mainly to work on the OkotoPOS project with allot of data transfer from an application to another and a little bit of Frontend <!-- textlint-disable max-comma -->(Java, JUnit, jersey, hibernate, etc.)<!-- textlint-enable max-comma -->.

 - [MSP AG](https://www.mspag.com/en)

 > Their my role was a software engineer.
-I helped to plan and develope import and export of data for different clients in the Censhare backend (Java, JaxRS, XPATH, XSLT, XLIFF, JavaPOI, etc.).
+I helped to plan and develope import and export of data for different clients in the Censhare backend <!-- textlint-disable max-comma -->(Java, JaxRS, XPATH, XSLT, XLIFF, JavaPOI, etc.)<!-- textlint-enable max-comma -->.

 ### Freelance projects